AnsarIbrahim/Recipe-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse for defining these project requirements
+I would like to thank Microverse for defining these project requirements and my Coding Partners

 <p align="right">(<a href="#readme-top">back to top</a>)</p>